geofffranks/botta/README.md

-# goapi - A simple to use JSON API parser in Go
+# botta - A simple to use JSON API parser in Go

-`goapi` is a simple-to-use library for sending/retrieving arbitrary data to/from arbitrary HTTP APIs using JSON.
+`botta` is a simple-to-use library for sending/retrieving arbitrary data to/from arbitrary HTTP APIs using JSON.

 It has helper functions for retreiving data paths, taking